 BIMM Brighton (September 2024 – July 2025)

-At BIMM, a leading creative arts university, I worked with a diverse student body from music, screen and film, and performing arts programs.
-I provided short-term, one-to-one counselling, both face-to-face and online.
-This role deepened my insight into the pressures young adults and emerging artists and creators face, and enriched my understanding of supporting neurodivergent clients navigating academic and creative demands.
+At this leading creative arts university, I offered short-term, one-to-one counselling - both face-to-face and online - to students from music, screen and film, and performing arts programs.
+This role deepened my understanding of the pressures young artists face and enriched my experience supporting neurodivergent clients navigating academic and creative demands.

 I work exclusively with adults across the UK, offering one-to-one online counselling tailored to your unique needs and experiences.
 This individual approach creates a safe, confidential space where you can address immediate challenges, explore your feelings, and support your ongoing journey of self-discovery and growth.